Wave propagation on microstate geometries: Slow decay of waves on two charge microstate geometries

-We aim to show that, for all $b \in [0,1]$ and for sufficiently large $\mu_\ell$, there exists some $\tilde{\omega}$ such that one of the eigenvalues of $Q$ is zero, and moreover that $\omega$ can be bounded \emph{uniformly} in $\mu_\ell$, so that $\omega$ does not scale with $\mu_\ell$.
-We shall also need to show that $\mu_\ell$ can be chosen to be arbitrarily large by choosing $\ell$ sufficiently large, and in addition we shall need to justify the bound (\ref{equation bootstrap 2}).
+The important thing is that $\tilde{\omega}$ can be bounded \emph{uniformly} in $\mu_\ell$, so that $\tilde{\omega}$ does not scale with $\mu_\ell$ (or, equivalently, with $\ell$).
+We shall also need to show that $\mu_\ell$ can be chosen to be arbitrarily large by choosing $\ell$ sufficiently large, and in addition we shall need to justify the bound \eqref{equation bootstrap 2}.

+The extra assumption in this proposition, yielding the bound \eqref{equation Agmon bootstrap} on normalised solutions to the eigenvalue problem, will be proven below, in subsection \ref{subsection cut off}.